 The System draws on technology solutions tailored to meet the demands of our growing and changing population.
 Document imaging and electronic reporting of wages and contributions allow our organization to swiftly respond to participants and offer user friendly, yet secure, access to essential information.
-A Technology Steering Committee, with staff members representing each functional area of the organization, is in place to focus on the line-ofbusiness processes.

-The Technology Steering Committee serves to assess the System's technology component in relation to all PERS business activities.
-Its purpose is to identify technology needs of the organization, review existing technology to maximize its potential, make recommendations that enhance integration of technology in all aspects of our business, research available technology solutions, and provide oversight and direction on major technology initiatives.
-In connection with the Technology Steering Committee's assessment, the System implemented the next generation of the pension administration system, our new integrated information technology business solution, the Mississippi Automated Retirement System (MARS).
-The initial phase of the pension administration system replacement began in 2010, and the project was deployed in July 2015, followed by a 12-month warranty period.
-As of March 2018, we completed a system software and partial hardware upgrade, which allows more functionality to our internal users.
+In 2015, the System implemented the a next generation pension administration system, the Mississippi Automated Retirement System (MARS).
+Planning for that system began in 2010, with deployment in July 2015, followed by a 12-month warranty period.
+In March 2018, we completed a system software and partial hardware upgrade, which allowed more functionality to our internal users.
 Additionally, the PERS benefit calculators have been updated on the PERS website allowing our external users 24-hour access to estimate retirement dates and benefits.
+We continue to evaluate improvements in technology to ensure safety of data and efficiency and timeliness of operations.